ybxiang05/chinatown_stories_11ty/content/interviews/michael-tan.md

 **M:** In the past, the broader Chinese Canadian community had stronger relationships with other racialized communities.
 Over time, through different factors, those relations have weakened.
 Chinatown needs to do better to build stronger relationships with Hogan’s Alley.

-## There’s a lot of work that needs to be done for all the neighbourhoods, like the Downtown Eastside and Hogan’s Alley, in terms of social programming and planning.
+<blockquote>There’s a lot of work that needs to be done for all the neighbourhoods, like the Downtown Eastside and Hogan’s Alley, in terms of social programming and planning.
 The Black Lives Matter movement gives our community an opportunity to have an important dialogue about racism with an inward gaze.
-It’s hard to have that conversation with another community when you yourself don’t recognize what’s happening to them, as well as the role you have played in these happenings yourself.
+It’s hard to have that conversation with another community when you yourself don’t recognize what’s happening to them, as well as the role you have played in these happenings yourself.</blockquote>

 There is also lots of work to be done with the Northeast False Creek development plan, which will impact Hogan’s Alley and Chinatown.
 We need to make sure everyone who is a stakeholder in that plan is at the table during the dialogue.